jkrivine/tl_interpreter/NOTES.md

+# 7/5/20
+## Why is box pointing to to the left segment?
+The reason why I put the 'segment' link on the box of the target pos (instead of the target pos itself) is I think to have a way of knowing whether an address is part of a tradeline without an additional map/set.
+When I did this, singleton pos+box did not exist (you created a tl of length 1 immediately, and pos+box as dismantled after the last reduce/commit).
+So the box of the head of a tl had no mapping at all, so you didn't know if it was part of the tl or not.
+A 'source' (or 'origin') mapping would have solved the issue.
+I decided to let boxes point to the left segment, that way the head always points to the something.

+Currently I have decided to init tls with a singleton pos+box.
+In that case the box has no mapping at all.

+I could
+* have a special "initial" segment.
+But anyone else could point to it...
+* go back to the previous version
+* use the 'origin' mapping (currently doing this)
+* add a 'pos' mapping, which is just a box->pos backward arrow

+## master_of, owner_of
+The problem is: if segment `s` between `p` and `p'` receives an order to reduce and wants to validate that the caller is authorized, how does `s` do it?

+`caller = owner_of p` is not sufficient because `p` may be owned by position `q`. positions are not contracts so they cannot call (positions are not contract because we don't want to pay for contract creation all the time.
+We could have a 'contract pool' that gets reused?
+Sounds horrible).

+So we introduce an additional concept, `master_of`.

+If `a` is a pos in a tl with a segment, `master_of a = segment_of a` If `a` is a pos in a tl without a segment but an owner, `master_of a = owner_of a` Otherwise, `master_of a = a`.
+This applies to users and regular contracts.

+Now, all `s` has to do is check `caller = master_of (owner_of p)`

+Note that this is a bit hackish and I'm still looking for a cleaner architecture.
+Ideally :
+* `owner_of` never throws
+* ` master_of` never throws
+* there are no edge cases such as the pos of an iniitial pos+box, or the box of a final pos+box.
+In the latter case, master_of returns the box itself, instead of the user!

 # 3/5/20

 Idea for new internal structure. "position" is a pair of _legs_ (formerly box).
 Both legs are owner by someone (note that means legs can be separated).
 There is a wrapper function `transfer_position` which always transfers both legs at the same time.